 Surface-mounted dock lights for boats screw directly into the gunnel with ease.
 Surface-mounted lights are the most straightforward when it comes to at-home installations.

 Locate a position where the lights provide both forward and side facing illumination paths near the bow.
 Drill a small hole through the boat’s gunnel to allow the wiring to pass through.
 Next, mount the light with the screw provided.
 Lastly, run the wiring to an accessory switch.
 The switch allows the operator to turn the light on and off as necessary.

 When it comes to surface-mounted lights, We recommend the Attwood Universal boat docking lights.

 Installing recessed dock lighting for boats involves cutting a hole on two sides of the bow.
 Recessed docking lights are secured and wired.

 To install recessed docking lights, utilize the template included in the package.
 Measure the location and perform the cutting with a jigsaw.
 Place the light in the opening and secure it with a marine adhesive to prevent leakage and screws.
 Once the light is in place, run the wires to the helm and wire to an open accessory switch.

 We recommend the Innovative Lighting chrome set when it comes to recessed boat docking lights.

 So Can You Put Headlights On A Boat

 The addition of docking lights on a vessel can be completed while the boat sits dockside or on a trailer.
+Remember, it is a good idea to have docking lights although dock lighting requirements are vague.
 Minimal equipment is required to complete the task.
 However, marine repair shops also perform docking light installations.
 Docking lights will help you navigate to the dock more safely.
 Avoid running the lights while in operation on open water as it decreases the likelihood of fellow boats identifying navigation lights.